HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/episodes/06_nocodb-collaborative-work.Rmd

 NocoDB is not just a tool for individual work, it is also built to support teams and collaborative projects.
 Whether you're managing a shared research dataset, working on a team-based digital humanities project, or simply co-organizing information with colleagues, NocoDB provides powerful, yet easy-to-use features for collaborating directly within the database environment.

-In this section, you will learn how to share access to your projects, manage permissions effectively, and create user-friendly forms to collect data from others — even from those who don’t have access to the database itself.
+In this section, you will learn how to share access to your projects, manage permissions effectively, and create user-friendly forms to collect data from others, even from those who don’t have access to the database itself.

 ## Sharing a Project (Base)

-In NocoDB, each project or collection of data is organized in what’s called a **Base** — similar to a standalone database.
+In NocoDB, each project or collection of data is organized in what’s called a **Base**, similar to a standalone database.
 When working with others, you can choose to share an entire Base with your team members, collaborators, or external partners.

 To begin sharing: